mcwest/angularjs-styleguide/README.md

   }
   ```

-### Bindable Members Up Top
+### Bindable Members Up Top In Enclosing Module
 ###### [Style [Y033](#style-y033)]

-  - Place bindable members at the top of the controller, ordered by functionality (e.g. create, read, update, delete), and not spread through the controller code.
+  - Place declarations of bindable members at the top of the controller in an enclosing module, ordered by functionality (e.g. create, read, update, delete), and not spread through the controller code.
+Order the method implementations in the same order as the

     *Why?*: Placing bindable members at the top makes it easy to read and helps you instantly identify which members of the controller can be bound and used in the View.